stass-1/interactive-map-app/README.md

 2. **Applying Changes**: When requesting to apply changes, the codebase is accessible in the `D:\\Projects\\ed` folder.
 Always use the filesystem tools to implement the requested changes directly in the codebase.

+3. **Git Version Control**: Always add new files to git immediately after creation using `git add <file-path>` to ensure they are tracked in version control.

-3. **React Router Configuration**: Always use the following future flags in BrowserRouter to ensure compatibility with React Router v7:
+4. **React Router Configuration**: Always use the following future flags in BrowserRouter to ensure compatibility with React Router v7:
    ```jsx
    <BrowserRouter future={{ v7_relativeSplatPath: true, v7_startTransition: true }}>
    ```